Willie2511/Willie2511/README.md

 I thrive on collaboration and love connecting with others to brainstorm and build innovative projects.
 If you’ve got a project idea, a question, or just want to chat about the latest in tech, I’d love to hear from you.

 Let’s connect and see where our ideas can take us.
-You can find more about my professional background and interests on my LinkedIn:
+You can find more about my professional background and interests on my LinkedIn.

 Looking forward to engaging with you and exploring new possibilities!